 Investment of €100 million over 5 years towards the coproduction of series and ongoing commitment to film

 When Orange Content was created in 2017, Stéphane Richard reaffirmed the Group’s content strategy by announcing an investment of €100 million over 5 years towards the coproduction and purchase of series through its subsidiaries OCS and Orange Studio.
 This commitment came to life through The Name of the Rose, the first mini-series under the name OCS Originals, which was broadcast on OCS in March 2019.
-During 2020, two new original series will be broadcast on OCS: Devils and Cheyenne & Lola.
+During 2020, two new original series were broadcast on OCS: Devils and Cheyenne & Lola.
+From the end of 2021, the series L'Opéra will be broadcast exclusively on OCS.